 There’s no limit to how long you spend in the art studio, and usually there are two projects offered, as well as a chance to speak to the artist in resident.

 At the Clyfford Still Museum, located right next to the Denver Art Museum, kids 17 and under are also FREE.
-Adults cost $10, though if aged 65-plus it’s just $8.
+Local adults cost $10, though if aged 65-plus it’s just $8.

 While this museum isn’t huge, there’s plenty to see and garner inspiration from.
 Have the kids bring a sketchbook and design their own masterpiece.